JoLink11/UEVC/README.md

 STATUS: WORK IN PROGRESS!!!
 USE AT YOUR OWN RISK!

+BEFOR USING THIS CODE:
+Please delete or modify for your needs:
+    monitor_port = COM3
+    upload_port = COM3
+in the platformio.ini-file

 Features:
 * saving setting even after power off
 * change open and close settings via webserver